oracle-livelabs/security/blockchain-table-new/provision/provision.md

 ## Task 1: Provision an Autonomous Database

-  **Note:** If you plan to use an existing Autonomous Database in your own tenancy, or you are using an Oracle-provided environment, you can skip the Task 1 and Task 2.
+  **Note:** If you plan to use an Oracle-provided environment, you can skip the Task 1 and Task 2.

 1. Log in to the Oracle Cloud Infrastructure